redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/1.4-adding-services-for-connectivity/README.md

 ![Service FQDN](../images/service-fqdn.png)

-## Step 2 - Adding a Service for FactoryTalk Services
+## Step 2 - Adding a Service for Codesys Services
 Since the HMI requires services over the network, we'll need to expose them as well or operations such as OPC-UA, Codesys Container Runtimes, and more.

 Modify your `service.yaml` file to include the following between the `range` function: